Links on Android Authority may earn us a commission. Learn more.

 Netflix also supports two HDR formats: Dolby Vision and HDR10.
 If you have either a Dolby Vision or HDR10-compatible TV, supported TV shows and movies on Netflix will either have a “Dolby Vision” or “HDR” badge as well.

 Assuming your device can stream video in 4K Ultra HD and HDR, the next thing you need to do is see if your Netflix plan supports those formats.
-However, only the service’s most expensive plan ($17.99 per month) allows for streaming content in 4K and HDR.
+However, unlike Hulu (which lets any plan stream in 4K), only the service’s most expensive plan ($19.99 per month) allows for streaming content in 4K and HDR.
 That plan also supports up to four concurrent streams at once.
 The (slightly) good news is that it’s easy to switch between Netflix plans.

 Read more: How to switch Netflix plans